Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.2.2.2
+- Changes:
+  - Removed queueing for `Sando: Log` for speed reasons. hopefully will not cause logs to be sent out of sync but tests look good.

 # 2.2.2.1
 - Bug Fixes:
   - Fixed variable re-initialization when upgrading from prior versions of Sando.